nprapps/dailygraphics/README.md

 fab staging deploy:$PATH1,$PATH2
 ```

 _Warning: There is no preview available for these changes and deployments.
-If you need to make a significant change or actively work on an archived graphic it may be better to clone the graphic and start fresh if that is an option obviously._
+If you need to make a significant change or actively work on an arbitraty located graphic it may be better to clone the graphic and start fresh if that is an option obviously._

 Embedding